CodingGarden/faqs/README.md

 # Setup / Computer

-I have done a live stream where I setup my Macbook for development from scratch and answer several of the questions you see below [here](https://www.youtube.com/watch?v=tMNOpaQrfAE).
+I have done a live stream where I setup my Macbook for development from scratch and answer several of the questions you see below [here](https://www.youtube.com/watch?v=2_ZbslLnshw).

+I documented all of the settings and apps I use [here](https://github.com/codinggarden/mac-setup)

 ## What do you use to live stream?